Skip to content

 2. Make sure your slicing settings are correct.

 1. Filament should be MFG - STANDARD - PolyLite PLA for all prints.
-(The small exception is the dynamic board mount which is PETG, and peel-worm-gear gets MFG - DETAIL - PolyLite PLA).
+(The small exception is the dynamic board mount which is Generic PETG, and peel-worm-gear gets MFG - DETAIL - PolyLite PLA).

 2. Process should be MFG - STANDARD - 0.2mm P1P for almost all prints.
 The few exceptions are that the feeder frame needs to use MFG - FEEDER - 0.2mm P1P and the worm-gear needs to use MFG - DETAIL - 0.08mm P1P.